louixs/lww-element-dict/README.md

 # Tests

 Tests are in the `test/lww_element` directory.
 Example based tests are defined in `core_test.clj`.
-These are used to test and document API agains normal inputs as well as some edge cases.
+These are used to test and document API against normal inputs as well as some edge cases.
 Property based tests are defined in `core_property_test.clj`.
-These mainly test the property of merge function as it needs to be commutative, associative and idempotent.
+These mainly test the property of merge function as it needs to have these three properties commutative, associative and idempotent.

+To run tests:
 - Please [install](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools) Clojure
 - Clone this project
 - Run `clj -A:test` in the root directory of this project